 They’re still learning how to clean up those messes.

-And then there’s husbands, who bless them, didn’t always learn how to clean up after themselves when they were growing up ( which is why I’m trying to change this with my sons).
+And then there’s husbands, who bless them, don’t always clean up after themselves.
 If that’s your husband, the reality is he makes messes, too.
 And he’s still learning to clean them up.

 So that’s some more mess, right there.